mozilla-services/cjms/README.md

 * cj_cid: For CJ S2S configuration
 * cj_type: For CJ S2S configuration
 * cj_signature: For CJ S2S configuration
-* authentication: ID for the corrections detail page
+* authentication: Used for basic_auth on the the corrections detail page

 # Development pre-requisites
 #### Rust